marcoszanre/teamscallingservicehostednode/README.md

 # Sample Teams Calling bot with Node.js and service hosted media

-Demonstrate the ability to answer and manage a call with Teams service hosted media capabilities exposed through Microsoft Graph.
+Demonstrates the ability to answer and manage a call with Teams service hosted media capabilities exposed through Microsoft Graph.

 Disclaimer 1: This sample is an extension of the Echo bot, available through bot builder as a [Yeoman generator](https://www.npmjs.com/package/generator-botbuilder?activeTab=readme)